cih9088/openvino/tools/pot/openvino/tools/pot/api/README.md

 - `higher_better` should return `True` if a higher value of the metric corresponds to better performance, otherwise, returns `False`.
 Default implementation returns `True`.

 and methods:
-- `update(output, annotation)` - calculates and updates the accuracy metric value using the last model output and annotation.
+- `update(output, annotation, metadata=None)` - calculates and updates the accuracy metric value using the last model output and annotation.
 The model output and annotation should be passed in this method.
 It should also contain the model-specific post-processing in case the model returns the raw output.
+Note that `metadata` is only passed to the method if it contains any.
 - `reset()` - resets collected accuracy metric.
 - `get_attributes()` - returns a dictionary of metric attributes:
    ```